lucee/extension-hibernate/Development.md

 3. push up the built artifact, javadocs, and the logo to S3
 4. publish the extension to Forgebox
 5. create a git tag
-6. create a GitHub release with changelog release notes
+6. ~~CREATE a GitHub release with changelog release notes~~ ** _Currently broken and requires manual creation using the `CHANGELOG.md as the release notes`_

-If you push to `development`, steps 5 and 6 will be ignored and the release pushed to ForgeBox will be a `-SNAPSHOT` release version.
+After pushing a stable release:

+1. Check out `development` branch for further work - `git checkout development`
+2. Bump the major, minor, or patch version number so you don't push snapshots on a released version: `box bump --minor`

+## Publishing a Snapshot Release

+Every push to `development` will create a `-snapshot` release on ForgeBox.
+[See snapshot versions on ForgeBox](https://forgebox.io/view/D062D72F-F8A2-46F0-8CBC91325B2F067B?filter=snapshot#versions).

+To skip pushing a release, add `[ci skip]` to your commit message.

 ## Branching Strategy